figoyouwei/taipy_success/README.md

 # taipy_success
-This is a sample code that tests taipy functionality and aims to achieve success.
+This is a sample code that tests taipy functionality and aims to achieve success.<br>
+Please visit [taipy success asia](https://www.taipysuccess.asia/) for demonstration.

 ## Local versions
 - 2024.07.25: Check-in